Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Conclusion

 Dense retrievers have proven an effective and efficient retrieval method and are now widely adopted in working systems.
 Much of the benefit comes from using text embeddings to represent and compare information.
 However, the reliance on text embeddings also opens up dense retrievers to possible threats that exploit such embeddings.
 Methods like Vec2Text, which can successfully reconstruct the original text from an embedding, could pose serious privacy risks, especially now embeddings are made publicly available via APIs (e.g., OpenAI or Cohere).

 This paper reproduces and extends Vec2Text.
-We begin by uncovering an issue in the original Vec2Text implementation whereby the last hidden layer rather than the dense pooling layer was used for the final text embeddings for one of the considered embedding models.
-We correct this issue, rerunning the original experiments and showing that Vec2Text is even more effective in retrieval and reconstructibility.
+We begin by uncovering two issues in the original Vec2Text experimental setting.
+One issue is related to the Vec2Text implementation, whereby the last hidden layer rather than the dense pooling layer was used for the final text embeddings for one of the considered embedding models.
+The other issue is a serious data leakage problem, where more than 50\% of validation data points also appear in the Vec2Text training data.
+We correct these issues and re-executed the original experiments, providing a more accurate evaluation.

 We then apply Vec2text under a number of new conditions: different distance metrics, pooling functions, bottleneck pre-training, embeddings size and model quantization.
 We discover that the two techniques of mean pooling and bottleneck pre-training increases the risk of reconstructibility.
 We also show that even zero-shot rankers with poor retrieval effectiveness are vulnerable to Vec2Text reconstruction.
 A surprising finding was that the compression techniques of embeddings dimension reduction and model product quantization prove to be effective at significantly reducing reconstructibility, while maintaining retrieval effectiveness.
 Overall, our results give a comprehensive insight into the trade-offs between privacy protection and retrieval effectiveness.